abenedetti27/email-regex-tutorial/Develop/gist-template.md

 Character classes, exemplified by [a-z], \d, and ., define sets of characters that the regex can match.
 In the email validation regex /^(a-z0-9_.-)+@([\da-z.-]+).([a-z.]{2,6})$/, these classes specify acceptable characters for the username, domain name, and top-level domain.
 Character classes are crucial for constraining the input space and ensuring that only valid characters are considered during the validation process.

 ### Flags
+While the email validation regex /^(a-z0-9_.-)+@([\da-z.-]+).([a-z.]{2,6})$/ doesn't explicitly use flags, they play a significant role in regex patterns.
+Flags, such as case-insensitivity (i), global matching (g), and multiline matching (m), can modify how the regex engine interprets the pattern.
+Although not explicitly utilized in this example, understanding flags is essential for adapting the regex to specific validation requirements.

 ### Grouping and Capturing